cltl-students/verkijk_stella_rma_thesis_dutch_medical_language_model/README.md

 Most data used in this project can not be provided due to privacy constraints.
 Where possible, data is provided.

 # Overview
 The src folder contains all code and data.
-Per subfolder, a readme will be provided.
+Per subfolder, a readme is provided.
 The subfolders it contains are the following:
 ```
 └───src